Benborbar/Third-Person/docs/en-US/index.md

 Toggle between first-person and third-person perspectives by pressing F5.

+### Shoot enemies with precision like first person

+When aiming at a distant enemy in third person, this mod will automatically predict the target entity you want to shoot.
+You only need to put the crosshair above the enemy just like in first person.

+### Precise Adjustment of Camera Offset with the Mouse

+Hold Z, and moving the mouse can adjust the camera offset (player's position on the screen), while using the mouse wheel can adjust the camera's distance from the player.

 ### Quickly Switch Camera Offset Position: Left | Center | Right

 Short press CapsLock to switch between left and right; hold CapsLock to switch to the center.

-### Precise Adjustment of Camera Offset with the Mouse

-Hold Z, and moving the mouse can adjust the camera offset (player's position on the screen), while using the mouse wheel can adjust the camera's distance from the player.

 ### Automatically Enter Aim Mode